abilandz/PH8124/Homeworks/Homework_2.md

 ![](bash_logo.png)

 # Using external executable as Linux/Bash command
-**Last update:** 20210421
+**Last update:** 20220519

-As a starting point of this homework, start the **nano** editor in the terminal and write the following simple code snippet of C/C++ programming language (this is just an example choice---this homework is fairly generic, and you can instead use some other programming language that you prefer more) into the file ```Hello.C```
+As a starting point of this homework, start the **nano** editor in the terminal and write the following simple code snippet of C/C++ programming language (this is just an example choice &mdash; this homework is fairly generic, and you can instead use some other programming language that you prefer more) into the file ```Hello.C```

 ```c
 #include <stdio.h>